romilan24/Demand_Forecast/README.md

 ## How to Use

-1. Clone this repository to your local machine.
+1. Clone this repository to your environment.

 2. Ensure you have the required libraries installed: pip install pandas numpy scikit-learn xgboost matplotlib